Whole Person Care

 Comprehensive complex care coordination – using a comprehensive health assessment to identify clients most critical needs and expedite access to services.

-Medical Respite – Providing up to 5 beds for WPC members who are homeless, in an unstable living situation, and/or too ill or frail to recover from physical illness/injury in their usual living environment (but not ill enough to be treated in a hospital or skilled nursing facility)
+Medical Respite – Providing beds for WPC members who are homeless, in an unstable living situation, and/or too ill or frail to recover from physical illness/injury in their usual living environment (but not ill enough to be treated in a hospital or skilled nursing facility).

 Housing – Comprehensive housing services to WPC members who are homeless or at risk of homelessness.
 Housing transition services will assist the individual to obtain housing and develop daily living skills to support them to remain stable in their new living situation.